-I prefer forms made with your email marketing program because it eliminates any need for exporting or importing when you go to send an email.
+I prefer forms made with your email marketing program.
+It eliminates any need for exporting or importing when you go to send an email.

 However, If you don’t use a professional email marketing program yet, you can use your web builder to set up a basic contact form.
-The submissions generally get emailed to you, and you can decide what to do with the info from there.
+The submissions are usually emailed to you.
+Then, you can decide what to do with the info from there.